London’s digital sector is crying out for tech talent

 The UK’s economy will need 745,000 additional digital-skilled workers in the next two years including programmers and developers, as well as those skilled in marketing, cyber security, product management and more.
 Yet companies across London report that they can’t find the talent they need for their businesses to grow.

-Only one in five tech workers is female which further suggests that there remain barriers to women entering the sector which need to be addressed.
+Only 1 in 5 tech workers is female which further suggests that there remain barriers to women entering the sector which need to be addressed.
 The gender gap also means that the size of the talent pool available to employers is restricted.

 In an attempt to democratise access to digital learning, technology apprenticeships are growing, with schemes such as Tech City Stars, and Tech Up Nation, supported by the Mayor’s Fund for London.
 But many in the sector believe the training provided by this traditional apprenticeship model is outdated, and unable to keep up with changes in the industry.